ryanhuang1014/Seastar-for-GSoC2018/README-BBR.md

 This component is used to estimation the bottleneck bandwidth which will be used by TCP BBR algorithm to throttle its sending rate.
 The implementation is developed as TCP-BBR which is described at [https://tools.ietf.org/id/draft-cheng-iccrg-delivery-rate-estimation-00.html](https://tools.ietf.org/id/draft-cheng-iccrg-delivery-rate-estimation-00.html).

+We can easily validate our pacing system by running our program on a link with capacity of 10Mbps, i.e., (1.25MB/s), and observe the estimation change.

 ### The state and model transition algorithm

 This component is just developed as the instruction of TCP-BBR: